TimBartelsmeier/jingleplayer/readme.md

 "Start" is played at the start of each game, "5min left" when there are 5 minutes left on the clock, and "End" at the end of each game.

+If you want a specific part of your audio file to play exactly at the trigger time, adjust the `offset` accordingly.
+For example, if your “game is over” jingle has a 10-second countdown followed by a horn, you’ll probably want the horn to sound right when the game ends and not the countdown.
+To achieve this, you can use `"trigger" = "game_end"` with `"offset" = "-11s"`.

 If the trigger time for a jingle/game combination has already passed when the program starts, it will simply be ignored.
 This lets you (re)start the program anytime during the tournament (even on the next day for multi-day tournaments) and the next jingle(s) will play at the correct time(s).

 ## Advanced configuration